 - 3 cups of flour

-At this point do NOT use the electric machine to cook the bread.
+At this point, do NOT use an electric bread maker to cook the bread.